Applicants must complete the following:

 If you have been placed on a waitlist, you do not need to take further action.
 If/when a place opens you will be contacted by the staff of the Center for Global Education.
 Many students who are initially waitlisted do receive an acceptance offer, but this cannot be guaranteed.
 Note that students who are on a waitlist must fulfill all program prerequisites in order to be accepted into a program if space becomes available.
 This means, for example, that if you are waitlisted on a program that has a language or other pre-requisite, you MUST register for this course in order to be offered a place on the program if one becomes available.

 Your essay is a very important part of your application.
-We encourage you to start writing early, so that you'll have enough time to rewrite and revise.
-Be sure to read the essay question carefully and respond specifically to each part of the question.
-Although you are welcome to include examples of your previous personal experiences or describe why a particular program is your "ideal," the most successful applicants describe a strong academic motivation for the program(s) of interest.
+We encourage you to start writing early, so that you’ll have enough time to rewrite and revise.
+Be sure to read the essay questions carefully and respond specifically to each question.
+Although you are welcome to include examples of your previous personal experiences or describe why a particular program is your “ideal”, the most successful applicants describe a strong academic motivation for the program(s) of interest.
 Be sure to include information about how the particular program will help strengthen your major or minor or otherwise support your long-term academic or career goals.
 If writing is not your strong point, we encourage you to take your essay to the Center for Teaching and Learning for assistance.